Economy of Bihar: Mobile phone growth

-In the economic report of caste census, the number of people and their percentage has been given by dividing the jobs into three parts.
-A total of 4.92 percent of the population has jobs, out of which 1.57 percent are in government jobs.
-2.14 percent of the total population has private jobs in the unorganized sector.
-Private jobs in organized sectors providing jobs with facilities like EPF-insurance are held by 1.22 percent of the population.
+In the economic report of the caste census, numbers of people and their percentages are provided by dividing jobs into three categories.
+A total of 4.92% of the population is employed, of whom 1.57% are in government jobs.
+2.14% of the total population holds private jobs in the unorganised sector.
+Private jobs in the organised sector, with benefits such as Employees' Provident Fund (EPF) insurance, are held by 1.22% of the population.

-Industrial development and Power Sector
+Industrial development and power sector

-For industrial development, the NDA government has cleared a total of 135 proposals worth Rs 71,289.64 crore, submitted by big entrepreneurs for setting up medium and large industries.
-The proposals are related to sugar mills, ethanol, engineering and medical colleges and power production in the state.
-A sum of Rs 602.54 crore had already been spent on various activities pertaining to the cleared projects, which are likely to create job opportunities for over 114,000 people.
-The proposals include opening of 23 new sugar mills and the expansion of seven existing ones, apart from the production of ethanol in two sugar mills and five sugarcane juice production plants.
-The projects regarding five power plants, 12 food-processing units and 15 steel-processing and cement plants have also been cleared by the state.
+For industrial development, Bihar's National Democratic Alliance (NDA) government has cleared a total of 135 proposals worth ₹71,289.64 crore, submitted by major entrepreneurs to set up medium-sized and large industries.
+These proposals are related to the state's sugar mills, ethanol, engineering and medical colleges, and power production.
+A sum of ₹602.54 crore had been spent on activities related to the cleared projects, which are likely to create job opportunities for more than 114,000 people.
+The proposals include opening 23 new sugar mills and expanding seven existing ones, as well as ethanol production in two sugar mills and five plants for processing sugar cane juice.
+Several other projects – involving five power plants, 12 food-processing units, and 15 steel-processing and cement plants – have also been cleared by the state.

-Older industrial Project is also witnessing expansion and modernisation.
-The Oil refinery at Barauni's expansion is undergoing from present 6 MMT to 9 MMT p. a.
-A Polymer Park is also under construction in Barauni Refinery.
-The closed HFC fertilizer factory at Barauni is also being reopened with investment of thousands of crores and is expected to produce urea by 2024.
-Pepsi company has invested 500 crores to start its bottling plant in Barauni.
+Older industrial projects are also undergoing expansion and modernisation.
+For example, expansion is underway for the oil refinery at Barauni, increasing production from the present 6 million metric tonnes (MMT) annually to 9 MMT annually.
+A Polymer Park is also under construction at the Barauni refinery.
+In addition, the closed Hindustan Fertiliser Corporation (HFC) factory at Barauni is being reopened, with an investment of thousands of crores, and it is expected to produce urea by 2024.
+The Pepsi Company has invested ₹500 crore to establish a bottling plant in Barauni.